 Mato Grosso’s northern region is a prime example of why Brazil needs to focus on its inland infrastructure.
 While it’s almost twice as far to ship grain to the southern ports, the transportation cost is similar.
 Ikeda said it could be 20 to 30% cheaper to ship corn and soybeans north if the journey wasn’t as risky and rugged.
 One of the primary roads connecting the northern port of Santarem to Mato Grosso is BR 163.
 Sixty miles of it is still unpaved, creating dangerous conditions during the rainy season.

-Ikeda said grain-trading companies and others are pressuring the government to finish paving the road, but they’re also looking at alternative ways to get grain to export facilities.
+Ikeda said grain-trading companies and others are pressuring the government to finish paving the road, they want the best asphalt paving experts to finish the job, but they’re also looking at alternative ways to get grain to export facilities.
 In the Northern Arc, that increasingly means by barge.
 Nearly 14% of grain exported in 2017 arrived at ports via barge, up from just 6% in 2010.

 According to the Soybean Transportation Coalition, it costs $115.01 to ship a metric ton of soybeans from northern Mato Grosso to Shanghai, but it only costs $82.09 to ship it from Davenport, Iowa.
 The primary difference comes from how those soybeans get to port.
 (You can find a chart comparing the costs and breaking it down by mode here: http://www.soytransportation.org/…)